| || |

 Proposed is a regional knowledge sharing program wherein people can enjoin their concerns and ideas on matters of common interest in an open-minded, measured, respectful, and focused manner.
 Why?

 It would use live discussion events, both ad hoc and planned, combined with an online knowledge base to collect and organize information and points of view on regionally important topics.

-- The program would report concerns and harvest ideas.
+- The program would report concerns and harvest ideas toward solutions through civic discourse.
 Doing so mostly through live discussion would be its primary mission.

 - There would be no online interaction among program participants.
 There would be no chat rooms or discussion forums nor links to social media.

-- All ideas are heard, and all ideas are challenged.
+- All ideas would be heard, and all ideas would be challenged.

-- The program uses ranked voting from registered members to assess submissions.
+- The program would use ranked voting from registered members to assess submissions.

-- The program works in both the non-political and political realms, seeking minimum overlap.
-The political aspects of a topic are involved only at the end and are restricted to reporting candidate and party positions on that topic.
+- The program would work in both the non-political and political realms, seeking minimum overlap.
+The political aspects of a topic would be involved only at the end and would be restricted to reporting candidate and party positions on that topic.

 |What are the concerns? |